-The garden that this rose was dug out of was planted in the eighties or nineties.
+My first Just Joey was dug out a garden planted in the eighties or nineties.
 During this time Just Joey was one of New Zealand's favourite hybrid tea roses for suburban gardens.

 Just Joey in the Garden

-My Just Joey grows in the back of the Glass-House Garden, near the water race.
+This first Just Joey grows in the back of the Glass-House Garden, near the water race.
 The buds are quite pointy, and then the rose flowers open slowly.
 Some have an asymmetrical, frilly look.
-I promise I'll do a fragrance test this coming summer.

 Unknown Rose - Just Joey?